Skip to main content

 This same 30 percent limit was also applied under GINA to incentives offered for a spouse’s participation.
 If an employer’s wellness program requested health information from an employee’s spouse, such as through a health risk assessment, the maximum inducement for the spouse’s participation was also capped at 30 percent of the cost of self-only coverage.

 This parallel structure was intentional.
 It prevented employers from circumventing the rules by shifting the incentive focus from the employee to their family members.
-The regulations effectively treated the family unit’s as a cohesive, protected entity, applying consistent standards to safeguard the genetic and medical privacy of the employee and their closest relatives.
+The regulations effectively treated the family unit’s health data as a cohesive, protected entity, applying consistent standards to safeguard the genetic and medical privacy of the employee and their closest relatives.

 How Do Incentive Limits Function in Practice?